otacon239/inksplit/README.md

 - Automatically separates each color into its own layer.
 - Leverages the `colormath` library for accurate color conversions and matching.
 - Streamlines the screen printing preparation process.

+## Known Issues

+- Color matching is very slow and sometimes fails to find a match - Matches are occasionally inaccurate
+- Exporting currently does not work
+- Center alignment math seems to be off - needs more testing!

 ## Installation